-In John 14:25-26, we have the work of the Spirit of God described further.
-Once more the Lord Jesus emphasises the Trinity in explaining the work of the Holy Spirit.
-It was the Father who would send the Spirit in the name of Christ.
+In John 14:25-26, the Lord Jesus emphasises the Trinity in relation to the Holy Spirit.
+It was the Father who would send the Holy Spirit in the name of Christ.
 "In My name" suggests authority and power.
-The Father could only send the Spirit because Christ's work was finished and He was glorified in heaven.
-From that place of authority the Spirit is sent.
+The Father could only send the Holy Spirit because Christ's work was finished and He was glorified in heaven.
+From that place of authority the Holy Spirit is sent.

-The Lord Jesus also compares His present ministry with the ministry of the Spirit.
 Jesus had taught the disciples whilst He was with them.
-They did not always take notice or remember or understand His teaching.
+They did not always take notice or remember or even understand His teaching.
 Here the Lord explains that the Holy Spirit would "bring to your remembrance all things that I said to you."
-From this verse, we understand the ministry of the Spirit in relation to what is past.
-The Spirit would recall to the apostles' memory all Christ's words and through this means the Scriptures were completed.
+From this verse, we understand the Person of the Holy Spirit would recall to the Apostles' memory all Christ's words and through this means the Scriptures were completed.

-But the Spirit would also teach them "all things".
+But the Holy Spirit would also teach them "all things".
 What was not always understood and obeyed when Christ was on earth would be able to be understood and obeyed through the indwelling Spirit of God.
 He is our great Teacher now as Christ had been to His disciples on earth.
-We also can take this to our own hearts and know the indwelling Spirit of God who enables us to understand the word of God and to fulfil God's will in our lives.
+We also can take this to our own hearts and know that the indwelling Spirit of God enables us to understand the Word of God and to fulfil God's Will in our lives.

 John 15 is about fruit bearing.
-Jesus describes Himself as the true vine and we are described as branches through which His life is seen in the fruit we bear.
-In verse 2, Jesus speaks about bearing fruit, then bearing more fruit.
-In verse 8, He says, "By this My father is glorified, that you bear much fruit; so you will be My disciples."
-The expectation of the Lord Jesus is that, through the indwelling Spirit of God, our lives will be lived in such a way that we constantly and increasingly display the fruit of the Spirit in our lives.
+Jesus describes Himself as the True Vine and we are described as branches through which His life is seen in the fruit we bear.
+In John 15:2, Jesus speaks about bearing fruit, then bearing more fruit.
+In John 15:8, He says, "By this My father is glorified, that you bear much fruit; so you will be My disciples."
+The expectation of the Lord Jesus is that, through the indwelling Spirit of God, our lives will be lived in such a way that we insistently and increasingly display the Fruit of the Spirit in our lives.
 It is one of the proofs that we are His disciples and is also the way in which we bring glory to the Father.
-The fruit of the Spirit is described in Galatians 5:22-26.
-We should remember that is it the fruit of Spirit, not the fruits.
-There is one fruit which has many characteristics, such as love, joy and peace.
+The Fruit of the Spirit is described in Galatians 5:22-26.
+We should remember that is it the Fruit of Spirit, not the Fruits.
+There is one Fruit which has many characteristics, such as love, joy and peace.
 It is also interesting to compare this with Psalm 1:2-3.